This format may also be useful for applications in the Federal Circuit Court.

 You need to say in your affidavit if you:

-Do not want equal shared parental responsibility.
+Do not want an equal shared parental responsibility.
 You must have reasons to ask this.
 You should outline this in your affidavit.

 Want separate power for some decisions (except for major long-term decisions).
 For example,‘the father has sole parental responsibility for the religious upbringing of the children but that the parties otherwise have equal shared parental responsibility for the children’.